Westonbirt Project FAQ

 What is the Westonbirt Project?

-Phase One of the Westonbirt Project is complete.
+Phase One of the Westonbirt Project is almost complete.
 This phase included the construction of a new car park and Welcome Building and the restoration of the historical downland landscape.
 Some restoration of historical boundaries such as walls, ha has and estate fences will continue along with an activity plan to encourage participation by community groups.

 Phase Two is now well underway and will include a Treetop Walkway and Tree Management Centre.
-Fundraising and planning for the Phase Two is now underway.

 How will visitors benefit from the Westonbirt Project?